centreon/centreon-documentation/pp/integrations/plugin-packs/procedures/network-ruckus-icx-snmp.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-## Overview

-Ruckus ICX switches work to simplify network set-up and management, enhance security, minimize troubleshooting and make upgrades easy.
-They seamlessly work together with Ruckus Wi-Fi access points, Ruckus SmartZone network controllers and Ruckus Cloud to deliver the most performance and cost effective unified wired and wireless access solutions.

 ## Connector dependencies

 The following monitoring connectors will be installed when you install the **Ruckus ICX SNMP** connector through the